amaranth-lang/rfcs/text/0049-soc-gpio-peripheral.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- ~~Should we support synchronizing a pin input on falling edges of the clock ?~~ Users can synchronize pin inputs on falling edges by instantiating a `gpio.Peripheral` with `input_stages=0`, and providing their own synchronization mechanism.
+- ~~Should we support synchronizing a pin input on falling edges of the clock ?~~ (@whitequark) Users can synchronize pin inputs on falling edges by instantiating a `gpio.Peripheral` with `input_stages=0`, and providing their own synchronization mechanism.

+- What is our policy for backward-compatible extensions of the peripheral ? (@whitequark) If or when we add registers for new optional features, such as pull-ups, switchable schmitt triggers, switchable output driver strengths, etc, each register will always reside at the same fixed (for a given pin count) address regardless of which features are enabled, and each of these registers will be all-0s after reset, where such all-0s value will provide behavior identical to the behavior of the peripheral without the optional feature.
+Slots in the address space will never be reallocated with a different meaning once allocated upstream in Amaranth SoC.
+    * This will be important to industry users caring about forward and cross-family/cross-configuration compatibility.
+    * In a perfect world this would be our policy for every peripheral.
+Realistically, we'll only be able to provide this strongest guarantee for only a subset of peripherals.

 ## Future possibilities
 [future-possibilities]: #future-possibilities